psf/policies/docs/us.pycon.org/code-of-conduct/index.md

 -   contributors
 -   all community members

-The PyCon Code of Conduct work group will receive and evaluate incident reports from the online communities listed above.
-The PyCon Code of Conduct work group will work with online community administrators/moderators to suggest actions to take in response to a report.
-In cases where the administrators/moderators disagree on the suggested resolution for a report, the PyCon Code of Conduct work group may choose to notify the Python Software Foundation Code of Conduct work group or the Python Software Foundation board.
+The PyCon US Code of Conduct work group will receive and evaluate incident reports from the online communities listed above.
+The PyCon US Code of Conduct work group will work with online community administrators/moderators to suggest actions to take in response to a report.
+In cases where the administrators/moderators disagree on the suggested resolution for a report, the PyCon US Code of Conduct work group may choose to notify the Python Software Foundation Code of Conduct work group or the Python Software Foundation board.

 ## CONTACT INFORMATION